 There is only one chance to make a good first impression so the appearance of your property from the street is important.
 Buyers tend to believe that the condition of the front of the house is a reflection of the interior.
-A home with strong street appeal will entice buyers inside while a scruffy exterior may see potential buyers drive away.
+A home with strong frontage will entice buyers inside while a scruffy exterior may see potential buyers drive away.

 1. Lawns – Overgrown, dead or weed-ridden lawns are a turn off.
 Green up the lawn by implementing a program of soil wetter, fertilizer, watering and regular mowing (fortnightly in the Perth summer).
 Remember that it takes several weeks to get a good improvement so start early.

 Tip: If possible, get a professional to mow and edge the lawns prior to photos/home opens.
 Their large mowers and edge-trimmers will give the lawn a manicured look.

 2. Paintwork – Peeling or faded paint, rust and outdated colours will have buyers imagining that the property will but run down on the inside.
 Take a close and critical look at walls, doors, windows, gutters and downpipes and make a list of what needs attention.
 If you can DIY, painting is an inexpensive treatment that will have a big impact on the look of your home.

 Tip: Take a drive and look at the colours being used in new developments.
 Make note of how darker and lighter colours are used together.
 Before making a final decision, check that the colours you have chosen will blend with your existing roof and driveway colours.